-- 6.161.
-I&C systems should include provisions for testing. - 6.162.
-Test provisions that are permanently connected to safety systems are themselves safety systems unless they meet the recommendations relating to independence guidance of provided in paragraphs paras 6.25 to 6.56. - 6.163.
-Testing and calibration of safety system equipment should be possible in all modes of normal operations, including power operation, while retaining the capability of the safety systems to accomplish their safety functions is retained. - 6.164.
-Periodic tests during plant operation will normally be needed\necessary to achieve the reliability required of safety systems; however it is sometimes desirable to avoid testing during power operation if it\this would puts at risk the plant safety of the plant at risk.
-The benefits of testing and calibration during power operation shouldmust be balanced with the adverse effects they may cause on the plant safety of the plant. - 6.165.
-Where the ability to test a safety system or component during power operation is not provided, the following should be ensured: - a.
+6.161.
+I&C systems should include provisions for testing.

+6.162.
+Test provisions that are permanently connected to safety systems are themselves safety systems unless they meet the recommendations relating to independence provided in paras 6.25 to 6.56.

+6.163.
+Testing and calibration of safety system equipment should be possible in all modes of normal operation, including power operation, while the capability of the safety systems to accomplish their safety functions is retained.

+6.164.
+Periodic tests during plant operation will normally be necessary to achieve the reliability required of safety systems; however it is sometimes desirable to avoid testing during power operation if this would put the safety of the plant at risk.
+The benefits of testing and calibration during power operation should be balanced with the adverse effects they may cause on the safety of the plant.

+6.165.
+Where the ability to test a safety system or component during power operation is not provided, the following should be ensured:

+- a.
 The reliability of the functions affected should be shown to be acceptable over the interval between tests; - b.
-The accuracy and stability of the untested components should be shown to meet requirements over the interval between tests25 - c.
-Consideration should be given to providing the provision of means for comparing measurements of untested instrument channels with other devices (for example, to compare neutron power with thermal power); and - d.
+The accuracy and stability of the untested components should be shown to meet requirements over the interval between tests; - c.
+Consideration should be given to the provision of means for comparing measurements of untested instrument channels with other devices (for example, to compare neutron power with thermal power); - d.
 The capability to test the untested system or components during shutdown should be provided.